PalisadoesFoundation/talawa/issue-guidelines.md

 ### Feature Request Issues
 1. Feature requests are welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the mentors of the merits of this feature.
 Please provide as much detail and context as possible.

+### Monitoring the Creation of New Issues
+1. Join our `#talawa-github` channel for automatic issue and pull request updates

 ## General Guidelines

 1. Discuss issues in our various slack channels when necessary